Casalnuovo di Napoli: Geography

+Demographics

+As of 2026, the population is 46,663, of which 48.7% are male, and 51.3% are female.
+Minors make up 17.6% of the population, and seniors make up 16.8%.

+Immigration

+As of 2025, immigrants make up 2.1% of the population.
+The 5 largest foreign countries of birth are Ukraine, Germany, Morocco, Poland, and Brazil.

 Economy

 Factories

-in the past, Casalnuovo di Napoli, was one of the main industrial centres of the Neapolitan hinterland, thanks to some companies which had their own factories here.
+In the past, Casalnuovo di Napoli, was one of the main industrial centres of the Neapolitan hinterland, thanks to some companies which had their own factories here.
 Among the most important companies, there were: Moneta, Eridania, Colussi and Liquigas and Hensemberger (accumulators industry), whose factories are now almost abandoned.
 However, there are several small and medium-sized enterprises operating in the textile and footwear sector in town, as shown by the presence (in the former Colussi factory) of the "Polo della Moda", which represents one of the main poles of the textile industry in all the Campania region.
-Another very important one, is the well-known men's tailoring company ISAIA, which today mainly produces men's high fashion clothes.
+Another very important one is the well-known men's tailoring company ISAIA, which today mainly produces men's high fashion clothes.
 Over the years, the company has experienced a great process of industrialization to such an extent that they began exporting their garments abroad, as a matter of fact the company not only boasts shops in Italy, but also abroad.
 Therefore, at the entrance of the town, on the welcome message, the city is given the title of "city of fashion" in memory of the tailors of great skill who resided here and to those ones who still work in town.